What to do about hearing loss

 When you see an audiologist, they will advise you on what’s best for your own situation.
 A lot of people find it reassuring for someone they know to accompany them during their first appointment with an audiologist.
 Even though you’ll be given some written information to take home, it can be difficult to remember everything if you’re on your own.

 Still uncertain and need reliable, independent advice?

-If you aren’t sure about what the right next step is for you or have other unanswered questions, Hearing Link can help, simply contact our friendly Helpdesk.
+If you aren’t sure about what the right next step is for you or have other unanswered questions, Hearing Link can help, simply contact our Helpdesk.

 Webpage published: 2018